Zvonimir Boban: 1998 World Cup

 Boban was a member of the Croatian team that finished third at the 1998 World Cup, captaining the squad at that tournament, as he had at the UEFA Euro 1996.
-At the tournament, he sported a slightly unusual haircut, with the number 10 (his jersey number) shaved onto the back of his head and highlighted in red dye.
+At the tournament, he sported a slightly unusual haircut with his number 10 shaved onto the back of his head and highlighted in red dye.
 A mistake he made in the semi-final allowed France to equalize immediately after Croatia had fought hard to earn a one-goal lead.
-To make matters worse, Boban was injured and wanted to come off at half time but stayed on until the 65th minute, when he was replaced by Silvio Maric.
+To make matters worse, Boban was injured and wanted to come off at half time but stayed on until the 65th minute, when he was replaced by Silvio Marić.
 France won the match 2–1 and eventually won the tournament.
 Croatia went on to defeat the Netherlands, with Boban providing the pass to Davor Šuker to score the winner, allowing Croatia to attain third place and receive the bronze medal.